Royalpriesthood3260/-Student-Habits-Academic-Success-Predictive-Modeling-/README.md

 ## ⚠️ Limitations

-- **Fixed pass/fail threshold.** Using 70 as the cutoff is a reasonable starting point but means a student scoring 69 and one scoring 40 are treated the same — some nuance in the outcome is lost.
+- **Fixed pass/fail threshold.** Using 70 as the cutoff is a reasonable starting point but means a student scoring 69 and one scoring 40 are treated the same.
 - **Self-reported variables.** Study hours, sleep, and mental health ratings are self-reported, so actual behavior may not perfectly match what students logged.
-- **Small dataset.** 1,000 rows is workable but on the smaller side for comparing eight models — results could shift with a larger sample.
+- **Small dataset.** 1,000 rows is workable but on the smaller side for comparing eight models, results could shift with a larger sample.
 - **No institutional context.** There's no information about school type, course difficulty, or country, which likely affect both habits and outcomes.

 ---